-Bacon Beer Cheese Stuffing
+Cheesy Beer Bacon Stuffing

 This bacon beer cheese stuffing will kick your side dish game to the next level!
 Classic stuffing spiked with citrus beer, savory bacon, and cheddar cheese.

 Add beer to skillet and bring to a simmer.
-Cook for 2-4 minutes, stirring occasionally, or until liquid is reduced by 1/2 and an opaque golden color.
+Cook for 2-4 minutes, stirring occasionally, or until liquid is reduced by 1/2 and is an opaque golden color.
 Remove skillet from heat.